sloan-ireland/Images/README.md

 ## Task 2: What does the `base` say?
 ![Question 1](https://raw.githubusercontent.com/sloan-ireland/Images/main/27.03.2023_12.23.12_REC.png "Da Question")

 The flag for this task is in some form of `base` which according to the hint is `base64`.
-We can also assume the form is proabably `base32` or `base64` because of the = at the end which these base forms commonly have due to the base form of `}` having an equal sign.
+We can also assume the form is probably `base32` or `base64` because of the = at the end which these base forms commonly have due to the base form of `}` having an equal sign.
 This one of the more prevalent binary-to-text encoding schemes but there are many forms of ```base``` that can be used.

 If another `base` was used for encoding, you can determine the `base` by examining the characters used in the encoded string.
 Each `base` has its own set of characters that are used for encoding, so you can look for those specific characters to determine which `base` was used.
 Here are some examples of different bases and their associated characters: